sebfia/nats-dlq-service/README.md

 ## Configuration

-Set the NATS URL, namespace, and environment using configuration files or environment variables.
+Set the NATS URL, namespace, environment, and DLQ stream properties using configuration files or environment variables.

 ### Local Development